 Sgt Horace Francis Gigney (1919-1941) see also family grave page

-On the night of 5 June 1941 Horace shot down a German bomber over the Wash just 9 days before his death.
-The bomber was apparently flying West to bomb Birmingham.
+On the night of 5 June 1941 Horace shot down a German bomber over the Wash, just 9 days before his death.
+The bomber was apparently flying west to bomb Birmingham.
 Sadly most of the crew bailed out over the sea and drowned.
 The pilot belly landed the aircraft in South Reston in Lincolnshire narrowly missing the village pond.* He survived and was presumably taken prisoner.
-So it seems that Sgt Gigney was something of a war hero.
+So it seems that Sergeant Gigney was something of a war hero.

 *”Gunther TRUKENBRODT Oberleutnant (Flying Officer) Died 5 June 41.
 Aged 22

 Horst WALTHER Unteroffizier (Cpl) Died 5 June 41.
 Aged 23

 Paul WEBER Unteroffizier (Cpl) Died 5 June 41.
 Aged 23